 - PJM535: Project Metrics, Monitoring, and ControlIn this advanced graduate level course, students will learn financial and success metrics as well as the techniques associated with monitoring and controlling project.
 Projects are typically short in duration and the project manager must incorporate steps to monitor the progress of the project as well as develop an assessment plan to measure the effectiveness of the project.
 Students in this class will learn the scope, pricing, cost, trade-offs, learning curves, and quality management within a project environment.

 - PJM560: Project Management Office (PMO)This course emphasizes the Project Management Office (PMO).
-Students will learn the elements of a PMO which includes defining and maintaining standards, policies, processes, and methods for project management within the organization.
-Learners will also identify the responsibilities of the Project Management Professional (PMP) to include guidance, documentation, and metrics related to the practices involved in managing and implementing projects within the organization.
-A PMO may also get involved in project-related tasks and follow up on project activities through completion.
-The office may report on project activities, problems, and requirements to executive management as a strategic tool in keeping implementers and decision makers moving toward consistent, business- or mission-focused goals and objectives.
-Organizations around the globe are defining, borrowing, and collecting best practices in the process of project management and are increasingly assigning the PMO to exert overall influence and evolution of thought to continual organizational improvement.
+The responsibilities of a PMO and the Project Management Professional (PMP) are identified, including defining and maintaining standards, policies, processes, and methods for project management within the organization.
+Students learn how to report to executive management on project activities, problems, and requirements as a strategic tool in keeping decision makers moving toward consistent, business- or mission-focused goals and objectives.
+Global best practices in project management are also discussed.
+Prerequisite: PJM535

 - PJM580: Capstone — Project ManagementThe capstone course allows students to develop a plan for a major project in an industry or business of choice.
 Students will be required to analyze project goals, objectives, and scope in relationship to budget, schedule, and resources to propose a project with a full plan of implementation.
 The proposed plan must address strategies for overcoming challenges faced by similar projects, including a risk management plan, resource plan, monitoring plan, an evaluation plan, and a reporting plan.
 Students will utilize skills gained throughout the program to demonstrate the ability to plan and implement a project from conception to conclusion.